 - 2010: In 1999 fragments of an ancient necropolis taken from Egypt have been discovered in an antique shop in Spain.

-- 2012: Irish Daily Star becomes second tabloid newspaper to publish topless photos of Kate Middleton, prompting media boss Richard Desmond to close a joint venture between independent news and media and their Northern and Shell group.
+- 2012: Irish Daily Star becomes the second tabloid newspaper to publish topless photos of Kate Middleton, prompting media boss Richard Desmond to close a joint venture between independent news and media and their Northern and Shell group.

 - 2013: Japan shut down its last working nuclear reactor for a scheduled inspection, with no restart.